vijaybioinfo/VDJ_aggr/README.md

 Description
 -------------

-The following code is used to aggregate the cellranger output from VDJ libraries adfter TCR sequencing.
+The following code is used to aggregate the cellranger output from VDJ libraries adfter performing paired TCR sequencing.